List of awards and nominations received by Jennifer Lawrence

+Major associations

 Academy Awards

 The Academy Awards are a set of awards given by the Academy of Motion Picture Arts and Sciences annually for excellence of cinematic achievements.
 Lawrence has won one award from four nominations.

 British Academy Film Awards

 The British Academy Film Award is an annual award show presented by the British Academy of Film and Television Arts.
 Lawrence has received one award from two nominations.

 Critics' Choice Movie Awards

 The Critics' Choice Movie Awards are presented annually since 1995 by the Broadcast Film Critics Association for outstanding achievements in the cinema industry.
-Lawrence has received four awards from thirteen nominations.
+Lawrence has received four awards from fifteen nominations.

+Emmy Awards

+The Emmy Awards are an extensive range of awards presented annually since 1949 by the Academy of Television Arts & Sciences (ATAS), the National Academy of Television Arts & Sciences (NATAS), and the International Academy of Television Arts and Sciences (IATAS) for artistic and technical merit for the television industry.
+Lawrence has received a nomination.